signalapp/Signal-iOS/BUILDING.md

 open Signal.xcworkspace
 ```

-In the TARGETS area of the General tab, change the Team drop down to
+In the TARGETS area of the General tab, change the Team drop down to your own
-your own.
-You will need to do that for all the listed targets, for ex.
+when it reads 'Unknown Team'.
+At a minimum, set your team in the following
+targets:

+- Signal
+- SignalShareExtension
+- SignalNSE

-Signal, SignalShareExtension, and SignalMessaging.
-You will need an Apple
-Developer account for this.
+You will need an Apple Developer account for this.

-On the Capabilities tab, turn off Push Notifications, Apple Pay,
+On the Capabilities tab, turn off Push Notifications, Apple Pay, Communication
-Communication Notifications, and Data Protection, while keeping Background Modes
+Notifications, and Data Protection, while keeping Background Modes on.
+The App
-on.
-The App Groups capability will need to remain on in order to access the
+Groups capability will need to remain on in order to access the shared data
+storage.

-shared data storage.
-The best way to change the bundle ID for the app groups is
+The best way to change the bundle ID for the app groups is setting
-setting `SIGNAL_BUNDLEID_PREFIX` in the project's settings.
+`SIGNAL_BUNDLEID_PREFIX` in the project's settings.
+Be sure you have selected
+Signal under PROJECT in the sidebar, not TARGET.
+Otherwise, all the targets will
+not receive an update as needed.
+If you succeeded in setting the prefix
+globally, the app groups should not require further changes.

 If you wish to test the Documents API, the iCloud capability will need to
 be on with the iCloud Documents option selected.